sleak-lbl/weekly-emails/items/outages.md

     - 09/15/21 11:00-12:00 PDT, Scheduled Maintenance
       Services will be unavailable briefly (15-30 min) within the window for upgrades to system software.
+- **Spin**
+    - 09/15/21 09:00-13:00 PDT, Scheduled Maintenance
+      Persistent NFS volumes on Rancher 2 may become unavailable while a maintenance and diagnostic process is run to discover the cause of outages on May 17, May 18, and August 8.

 Visit <http://my.nersc.gov/> for latest status and outage information.